spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

         sys.exit(main())

-2. Calling the pipeline using multiprocessing via its :py:meth:`multiprocessing.pool.Pool.starmap` and using :py:func:`zip` to pack its inputs.
+2. Calling the pipeline using multiprocessing via its :py:meth:`multiprocessing.pool.Pool.starmap` method and using :py:func:`zip` to pack its inputs.
 The following example uses an option to set up a text file with the full traceback in case there is a crash.
    Notice that the ``import`` statement of the pipeline is within the multiprocessing block that gets called by every worker; This is to avoid a known memory leak.